prem-kumar412/Music_Player_Project/README.md

 ## Lessons Learned
 This help me to understand the use case of HTML and CSS and build strong concept on Front end Web Development.

-<code>Learned concept of flex box and use then in our project to give beautifull responsive design.</code>
+Learned concept of flex box and use then in our project to give beautifull responsive design.

 ## Installation